 Your feelings would have you do the same things you’ve always done, so you get what you’ve always gotten.

 If you want something different, you need to just say “Screw it!”
 And then do it.

 Your subconscious mind wants to feel “comfortable.”

 That goes for physical comfort too.
-That’s why working out a minimum of five days per week is on my list of non-negotiable activities.
+That’s why working out a minimum of four days per week is on my list of non-negotiable activities.
 I don’t particularly enjoy exercise.
 I’d rather not sweat and need another shower.
-Heck, I’d probably save a lot of money if I didn’t need gym clothes from Lululemon.
+Heck, I’d probably save a lot of money if I didn’t need gym clothes.

-I can come up with all sorts of excuses to not exercise, but the fact of the matter is, when it’s time to go to the gym, I put on my shoes and walk there.
+I can come up with all sorts of excuses to not exercise, but the fact of the matter is, when it’s time to go to the gym, I put on my shoes and go.
 There’s no other option.

 Actually, I believe that 20+ years of consistent training and workouts has affected other areas of my life.
 Even when I’m at the gym, I still have the opportunity to half-ass it.
 But, then I remind myself that if I start allowing myself to half-ass my workouts, I’ll soon be half-assing other areas of my life.

 Overcoming my default setting of being lazy takes repeated effort and intention, and it will for you as well.

 Your body wants to be lazy.
 It would prefer to sit rather than stand, or drive a car rather than walk.
 And it certainly would prefer to avoid the discomfort of exercise.

 Your brain doesn’t want to think.
 It would prefer to ask someone else for an answer instead of thinking through it yourself.